 Avoid these common mistakes when measuring and analyzing Share of Voice:

-Focusing only on volume: This pitfall occurs when brands track the number of mentions without analysing sentiment or context.
+Focusing only on volume: This pitfall occurs when brands track the number of mentions without analyzing sentiment or context.
 Volume alone can be misleading if most of the conversation is negative.

 Ignoring channel differences: Each channel calculates SOV differently, and failing to account for this can distort results.
 For example, PR measures mentions, while SEO measures keyword rankings.

 Short-term tracking: Tracking SOV over only a few weeks or months misses longer-term trends.
-Sustainable insights require consistent monitoring over time.
+Sustainable insights require consistent share of voice measurement over time.

 Benchmarking against the wrong competitors: Comparing yourself to irrelevant or mismatched competitors produces unhelpful insights.
 Accurate benchmarking requires choosing peers with similar audiences and objectives.